 f) GNBCUUPFunction

-g) S-TMSI
+g) N/A

 h) One usage of this measurement is to support ML training and performance evaluation.

 6.3.1.3.3 DL F1-U Packet Loss Rate

 a) This measurement provides the fraction of PDCP SDU packets which are not successfully received at the gNB-DU).
 It is a measure of the DL packet loss on the F1-U interface.
 The measurement is optionally split into subcounters per QoS level (mapped 5QI or QCI in NR option 3), and subcounters per supported S-NSSAI.
 This measurement is also referred to as DL M7 in TS 37.320 [9].